Heat Shrink Buying Guide

 Lay Flat Width

 The Lay Flat Width is the minimum width of the Expanded I.D. heat shrink in is flat form.
-This needs to be taken into consideration dependent upon its application.
+This needs to be taken into consideration depending upon its application.

 Recovered I.D. - Recovered Inside Diameter